TURKMENISTAN: Conscientious objectors face corrective labour sentences

 All six of the young men convicted and given corrective labour punishments since October 2014 were punished under Criminal Code Article 219, Part 1.
 Sentences were generally of one or two years.
 All had 20 per cent of their wages ordered seized by the state, Jehovah's Witnesses told Forum 18.
 Those convicted chose not to appeal against their sentences for fear they might be changed to custodial sentences.

-Among those convicted were: Akmurad Nurjanov in December 2014; Timur Baltayev in January 2015; Serdar Hemdemov in April 2015; Kerven Kakabayev in December 2015; and Dayanch Jumayev in February 2016.
+Among those convicted were: Kerven Kakabayev on 22 December 2014 (two years); Timur Baltayev in January 2015; Akmurad Nurjanov on 3 March 2015 (two years) at Ashgabad's Berkararlyk District Court; Serdar Hemdemov in April 2015; and Dayanch Jumayev in February 2016.

 Jumayev, who is from the capital Ashgabad [Ashgabat], was in February 2016 sentenced to one year of corrective labour.